feoh/blindnotdumb/README.md

 hugo server
 ```

-If not, you can use the local workspace binary I bootstrapped while testing:
+If not, you can use a local Hugo binary:

 ```bash
 .tools/hugo/hugo server